-The number of people experiencing homelessness in the City of San Dimas remained
+The number of people experiencing homelessness in the City of San Dimas remained approximately the same from 2016 to 2017,

 In 2017, San Dimas accounted for approximately 0.22% to 0.42% of SPA 3's homeless population, while similarly-sized cities in the East San Gabriel Valley averaged 2.4%, indicating a lower-than-average homeless population.
 Also importantly, San Dimas' percentage of the total regional population was 1.8%, indicating a lower-than-average rate of homelessness per capita.